fkarg/fkarg.github.io/drafts/the-lean-startup.md

 conditions of extreme uncertainty.

-To achieve and sustain innovation, an appropriate environment with appropriate metrices and incentives is required - most companies provide neither.
+To achieve and sustain innovation, an appropriate environment with appropriate metrics and incentives is required - most companies provide neither.

 Validated learning is applying the scientific method to figuring out business models.
 Not every 'learning' is learning, it needs to be usable knowledge for